lihaoyi/macropy/readme.md

 assert PointKwargs(1, 2, a=1, b=2).rest == {"a": 1, "b": 2}
 ```

-Both *args and **kwargs can be used together, as you would expect.
-The strange syntax (rather than the normal `*args` or `**kwargs`) is due to limitations in the Python 2.7 grammar, which are removed in Python 3.3.
+All these behave as you would expect, and can be combined in all the normal ways.
+The strange syntax (rather than the normal `x=0`, `*args` or `**kwargs`) is due to limitations in the Python 2.7 grammar, which are removed in Python 3.3.

 ###Inheritance
 Instead of manual inheritance, inheritance for case classes is defined by _nesting_, as shown below: